-- 4.18 A subsidiary should ensure that they have an appropriate number of Senior Management Functions (SMFs) according to its size, complexity, and governance structure, in line with the principles outlined in SS28/15 'Strengthening individual accountability in banking'.33 Firms should particularly ensure that Management Responsibilities Maps and Statements of Responsibilities34 are up to date and that responsibilities are allocated in accordance with the Allocation of Responsibilities Part of the PRA Rulebook and SS28/15. - 4.19 Where applicable, the PRA expects firms to allocate the responsibility for overseeing the firm's booking arrangements to an SMF, and record this appropriately in their Statement of Responsibilities.
-Where individuals in the parent or in group entities exercise significant influence over the management or conduct of one or more aspects of the firm's UK regulated activities, it may be appropriate for them to be approved as a Group Entity Senior Manager (SMF7). - 4.20 In the case of a firm that has a UK systemic wholesale branch which is part of a group based overseas, and an individual in a related group entity has significant influence over the branch's booking arrangements, that individual should seek approval as Group Entity Senior Manager (SMF7) (see Box 3).
+Responsibilities Maps and Statements of Responsibilities (SoR) are up to date and that responsibilities are allocated in accordance with the Allocation of Responsibilities Part of the PRA Rulebook and SS28/15.38

+4.20 Where applicable, the PRA expects firms to allocate the responsibility for overseeing the firm's booking arrangements to an SMF, and record this appropriately in their Statement of Responsibilities.
+Where individuals in the parent or in group entities exercise significant influence over the management or conduct of one or more aspects of the firm's UK regulated activities, it may be appropriate for them to be approved as a Group Entity Senior Manager (SMF7).
+However, firms have applied for individuals performing a range of functions to be approved as SMF7.
+Examples include: